eatarandom/capture/README.md

 ## Overview

 Capture aims to provide a single location to configure all DOM event tracking.
-Capture can be easily used for both __DOM__ and __javascript__ based analytics.
+Capture can also be easily used for both __DOM__ and __javascript__ based analytics.

 __What analytics providers does Capture support?__
-> Capture currently has built in support Google Analytics.
+> Capture currently has built in support for Google Analytics.
 However, Capture also supports adding your own provider.
 In future releases, there will be more built in providers.

 __What is required to use Capture?__
 > There's no need to go and look at the [Google Analytics](https://developers.google.com/analytics/devguides/collection/gajs/) documentation.
 The dependacies are currently handled internally by Capture.
 The only thing required to use Capture is a Google Analytics account number.